SiigoDev/siigo_sdk_javascript/docs/ProductApi.md

 let apiInstance = new SiigoApi.ProductApi();

-let id = "id_example"; // String | Represents the unique Id of product, this value must be a Guid  with the next format 00000000-0000-0000-0000-000000000000. let opts = {
-  'productCommand': new SiigoApi.ProductCommand() // ProductCommand | Represents the request with the product information to update.
+let id = "id_example"; // String | Represents the unique Id of product, this value must be a Guid  with the next format 00000000-0000-0000-0000-000000000000. let opts = new SiigoApi.ProductCommand(); // ProductCommand | Represents the request with the product information to update.
-};

 apiInstance.updateProduct(id, opts).then((data) => {
   console.log('API called successfully.
 Returned data: ' + data);